lino-framework/welfare/userdocs/reception.rst

 In that case the reception clerk clicks "Create Visit", confirms the selected agent and enters a "reason" (a short one-line text).
-This will automatically create both a :ref:`welfare.cal.Event` in state "visit" and a :ref:`welfare.cal.Guest` with
+This will automatically create two records: an :ddref:`cal.Event` and a :ddref:`cal.Guest`.

 A **visit** is an unplanned calendar event.
 An **appointment** is a planned (scheduled) calendar event.

 In any case, when the clerk then clicks the Checkin button of